Billify-VOF/billify-prototype/docs/development/concepts/value_objects.md

 ```
 Key points:
 - We don't care about which specific money object it is
-- We only care about the amount and currency
+- We only care about the total amount and currency
 - Two money objects with 100 EUR are considered equal
 - We create new money objects rather than modifying existing ones